dgalizzi/chess-puzzle-viewer/README.md

 ---

-## Features
+## Implemented Features

 - **Interactive Board**: Users can play moves directly on the board, with validation for legal moves.
 - **Special Rules Support**: Includes pawn promotion and en passant capture.
+- **Move Validation Against PGN**: Reject incorrect user moves if they deviate from the puzzle solution.
+- **Opponent moves**: Once the player makes the correct move, the opponent's move should be made automatically.

 ---

 ## Planned Features

 1. **Load Puzzle from PGN**: Initialize the board state from a PGN-formatted puzzle.
-2. **Move Validation Against PGN**: Reject incorrect user moves if they deviate from the puzzle solution.
-3. **Opponent moves**: Once the player makes the correct move, the opponent's move should be made automatically.

 ---